fxbox/users/doc/API.md

 * status code 401, errno 401: Unauthorized.
 If credentials are not valid.

 ## POST /users
-Create a new inactive user registration and sends an activation email to the user specified email.
+Create a new inactive user registration.

 Only users with admin privileges are able to access this method.